Our design

 Monika Mulder

-Swedish designer Monika Mulder cares a lot for the sculptural aspect of design.
-‘Developing a product that fulfills practical demands can be done by good thinking, but creating a product that touches peoples souls requires real feelings.
+Dutch-Swedish designer Monika Mulder cares a lot about the sculptural aspect of design. ’Developing a product that fulfills practical demands can be done by good thinking, but creating a product that touches people’s souls, requires real feelings.
 That is my way of challenging design’.

-Monika’s main interest is to develop relevant solutions for real needs, and to give grace and beauty to everyday products.
-Monika Mulder’s work is playful and functional, solving challenges of production with creativity and consideration.
+Monika Mulder’s main interest is to develop relevant solutions for real needs and to give grace and beauty to everyday products.
+She solves the challenges of production with creativity and consideration.
+She has previously received design awards such as “Best Swedish Design” and “Best furniture of the year”.

 Olivier Toulouse